-Over 65 million companies globally using social media as part of a wider marketing strategy, so it comes as no surprise that AI chatbots are making waves across all kinds of industries.
+Over 65 million companies globally use social media as part of a wider marketing strategy, so it comes as no surprise that AI chatbots are making waves across all kinds of industries.

-They’ve proven to be highly effective when it comes to catching sales and marketing opportunities which would have otherwise slipped through the net.
+These chatbots have proven to be highly effective when it comes to catching sales and marketing opportunities which would have otherwise slipped beneath notice.
 Amazon Lex aims to help more companies take advantage of chatbots.

 Amazon Lex allows you to create sophisticated conversational interfaces into any app, covering both voice and text.
 It has all the deep learning functionalities of automatic speech recognition combined with natural language understanding to identify intent more accurately and create more engaging, organic user experiences.

 Amazon Personalize allows companies to create custom recommendations for their customers, boosting engagement and add-on sales by serving up tailored product or content recommendations, search results, and targeted ads.